top of page

 Who We Are

-We are a team of ACT therapists, trainers, and researchers with a deep passion for and experience with preparing, guiding, and integrating psychedelic experiences in both group and individual settings.
-Our team is committed to promoting an ACT informed approach to psychedelic-assisted therapy in the service of our shared values: Openness, Self Transcendence, Safeness, & Light-heartedness.
-All of us are MAPS certified in psychedelic-assisted therapy, peer-reviewed ACT trainers, and/or are involved in psychedelic-assisted therapy clinical trials.
-In the context of this retreat, we will act as the “Setters” – those responsible for fostering a Setting conducive to deep individual and group work.
+We're a team of licensed therapists, ACT trainers, and psychedelic researchers with a deep passion for and experience with preparing, guiding, and integrating psychedelic experiences in both group and individual settings.
+We are committed to promoting an ACT-informed approach to psychedelic-assisted therapy in the service of our guiding values: Openness, Self Transcendence, Safeness, & Light-heartedness.
+Our role in these retreats is to act as “Setters” – those responsible for fostering a setting conducive to deep individual and group work.
+We are there throughout to help guide and support participants while they are in the role of sitter and doser.
+We also facilitate all preparation and integration sessions to help ensure that participants are able to make the most of their experience.

 Our Approach

-We are a team of therapists, researchers, and trainers who take a pragmatic stance towards psychedelic science.
-We aim to create retreats that are practical and accessible for people wanting to learn to guide others in their use of psychedelics, and/or to deepen their practice of psychedelic harm reduction and integration therapy.
+Ours is a pragmatic stance towards psychedelic science.
+We aim to create retreats that are practical and accessible for people wanting to learn to guide others in their use of psychedelics, deepen their practice of psychedelic harm reduction and integration therapy, or simply be more equipped to better support and understand clients who want to talk about their own psychedelic experiences in therapy.

 Our particular approach is one that is grounded in our best understanding of the science of how people thrive as well as how people overcome psychological struggles.
 Much of our psychological work is guided by Acceptance and Commitment Therapy (ACT) and Contextual Behavioral Science.
 We integrate our knowledge of psychological science with a growing research base of psychedelic science and psychedelic-assisted therapy to inform how we prepare people for retreats, facilitate retreats, and conduct integration.